Titanic (1943 film): Plot

 At a shareholder meeting, the president of the Line, White Star Line, J. Bruce Ismay (E.F.
 Fürbringer), reminds stockholders that the share price is falling, and that nothing can be done about it.
 This prompts many stockholders to sell their shares.
 Later, at a private meeting with members of the board, Ismay promises to reveal a secret during the maiden voyage of the Line's new that will change that.
 He encourages the board to sell their shares so that they can buy it back cheaply when his secret is revealed and the share prices increase again.
 Later, on the Titanic, it is revealed that he believes that when the ship breaks the speed record, this will raise the stock's value.
 When Ismay reveals his secret at the opening dinner, the board realizes what he had in mind, and rushes off to the telegraph office to buy shares.

 The next morning, the news is not good: Ismay's gamble did not pay off, and the share price is still dropping.
 He tries to calm the board by saying that the share prices are bound to go up once the Titanic wins the Blue Riband, and tells them that he suspects foul play.
 Ismay reveals to his fiancé that he had shorted the stock by borrowing millions of pounds privately.
-In the meantime, the telegraph officer reveals to Astor's assistant (Hopkins) that Ismay had been very eager to learn what the stock prices were, and this makes Astor realize what Ismay had tried.
+In the meantime, the telegraph officer reveals to John Jacob Astor's assistant Hopkins that Ismay had been very eager to learn what the stock prices were, and this makes Astor (Karl Schönböck) realize what Ismay had tried.
 He decides to set a plan of his own in motion to drive the stock price even lower once they reach New York, in order to obtain a larger share of the Line.